-- Getting to the bus stop on time.

-- Behaving in a responsible manner at the bus stop, on the bus, and during loading and unloading.

-- Following the instructions of the driver.
+- Cell phones or other electronic devices may not be used on the bus. - Getting to the bus stop on time. - Behaving in a responsible manner at the bus stop, on the bus, and during loading and unloading. - Following the instructions of the driver.